StanWijn/stanwijn.github.io/_pages/about.md

 author_profile: yes
 ---

-Welcome to my website.
+Welcome!

 Here you will find my publications, teaching and R-files.

 If you have any suggestions, please let me know.